gcallah/BookReviews/mitchell.md

 ownership of productive property, which would use historical material only to buttress his case.

+That Mitchell is not a free market ideologue is made clear in his approvingly citing the limits on private property existing in Mosaic law:

+"The Mosaic law explicitly limits the use of property.
+For instance, harvesters are commanded not to reap to the very edge of their fields, and owners of voneyards not to go over the vineyards a second time or pick up the fruits that have fallen to the ground.
+These are to be left behind for the poor and the alien.
+In short, ownership of property includes responsibility to the community, which entails limits on the use of one's own property."
+(21)

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations